-WASHINGTON (AP) — The Obama administration plans to renegotiate portions of an international arms control arrangement so it's simpler to export tools related to hacking and surveillance software, since those technologies are also used to secure computer networks, a lawmaker said Monday.
+WASHINGTON (AP) — The Obama administration plans to renegotiate portions of an international arms control arrangement so it's simpler to export tools related to hacking and surveillance software, since those technologies are also used to secure computer networks, a lawmaker says.

 The rare reconsideration of a rule agreed to in 2013 by 41 countries is set to be included on a December agenda by the United States.
 It makes room to more precisely draft ways to control the spread of such hacking tools without the unintended negative consequences for national cybersecurity and research that industry groups and lawmakers have complained about for months.